 Our team includes experts in forensic genealogy, instructional design and biological anthropology.
 In addition to our genealogical analysis services, we can provide consultation on the use of forensic genealogy for either unidentified remains or unidentified perpetrator DNA.
 We can help you through the laboratory process of obtaining what is needed for genealogical analysis from different sample types depending on what is available in your case.
 Please contact us to inquire about how we can help your department begin to clear cases using the latest DNA technology.
 Private case consultation for traditional genealogy/genetic genealogy for adoptees etc is available upon request.

 Analysis of bone (and suspected bone) is an important component of many forensic cases.
 Anthropologists and genealogists can work collaboratively toward identification.
-Dr. Michael has extensive forensic and archaeological case experience.
-Contact her at firstname.lastname@example.org to discuss cases involving known or suspected bone.
+We have consulting anthropologists available to assist us on any case we take on.

 We are available to present informational talks or hands-on educational workshops about forensic genealogy and related topics to law enforcement agencies, universities, or at academic and genealogical events.
 Please email us with questions or to make arrangements.
 If you would like a class or training created for your organization, department, or university, instructional design services are also available.

-If you are working with a law enforcement agency and you wish to learn how to use forensic genealogy to work your own cases, please visit FG4LE.
+If you wish to learn how to use forensic genetic genealogy to work law enforcement cases, please see our available training opportunities at FG4LE.